Particl-Community/academy/intro/intro_general_target_audiences.rst

 As you may have noticed, the world is changing.
 More and more people are actively starting to take a stand in various facets of society.
 Using :term:`Particl Marketplace` is a very efficient but effortless way to do just that.

 For example, the sustainability movement pays special attention to not wasting resources and protecting them.
-This ranges from agricultural products and their production, to adequately treated and remunerated workforces.
+This ranges from agricultural products and their production to adequately treated and remunerated workforces.

 There are also groups like the libertarians, a reasonably sized community, having their very own interests.
 They seek autonomy, political freedom, self-determination and  constantly question the current economic and political systems.
 They care about our society, like most groups, but they have their own vision of it.